Salmon with Pesto Butter

 - Wipe out pan and return to heat.
 Add cooking oil (portion for salmon).
 Cook fish on both sides until golden brown and cooked through, 6 to 10 minutes total, depending on thickness.

-- Serve salmon and asparagus over cauliflower rice.
+- Serve salmon and asparagus over quinoa.
 Spoon pesto butter over salmon while fish is still warm.
 Serve lemon wedges on the side.
 Enjoy!